wetryingtodorock/getblock-docs/en/rpc-service/dash/json-rpc/dash_quorum_memberof.md

 ---
-title: dash:quorum_memberof \[POST\] {disallowed}
+title: quorum_memberof  {disallowed} - Dash
-description: Checks which quorums the given masternode is a member of.
+description: Example code for the quorum_memberof  {disallowed} json-rpc method. Сomplete guide on how to use quorum_memberof  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters